annaduan09/econ4225/homework1.md

 ![](homework1_files/figure-latex/lorenz curve comparison-1.pdf)<!-- -->

 ## Question 5: household income percentile ratios
 The table below displays the 30th, 50th, 90th, and 99th percentiles of household income in the dataset.
-Based on these percentile, we know that 30% of the sampled households earn $33,107.50 or less per year; 50% earn $55,090 or less; 90% earn $161,188 or less; and 99% earn $396,420 or less.
+Based on these percentiles, we know that 30% of the sampled households earn $33,107.50 or less per year; 50% earn $55,090 or less; 90% earn $161,188 or less; and 99% earn $396,420 or less.
 The wide gap between the 50th and the 90th percentile is a clear marker of income inequality.

 -------------------------
  percentile     value